alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-In these small snippets, throw sites are obvious.
-In larger apps, exceptions can come from anywhere (parsing, mapping, `I/O`, `null`s), so composition pushes you toward `try/catch` scaffolding, either scattered around each step or wrapped around large blocks.
+In small snippets, throw sites are obvious.
+In larger apps, exceptions can come from anywhere, pushing you toward `try/catch` scaffolding.

-**The point is, you are responsible for writing these `null` checks, handling exceptions, declaring `User` outside of the `try/catch` so it can be used in subsequent steps, and ensuring that computation doesn't continue if a step failed.** This logic is repeated many, many, times throughout typical programs, and is easy to get wrong.
+**You’re responsible for `null` checks, catching, and stopping the pipeline on failure—easy to repeat and easy to get wrong.**

 **Option B: Explicit Validation (Guard Clauses)**
 If you want to keep exceptions for truly exceptional cases, you end up with guard clauses and early returns.
 The control flow stays linear and explicit, but the validation checks get interleaved with the work.